 Better than an art history class at school or university, a visit to the Museum of Fine Arts will make you an expert in just one day. 👇

 Want to progress chronologically and take your time?
 Then the galleries of the Libourne Museum of Fine Arts are the perfect place!
 From the Renaissance to abstract art, including classical and impressionism, six centuries of paintings line the walls.
-During your visit, you can even meet great masters of painting like Manfredi and Dufy and sculpture like Rodin.
+During your visit, you can even meet great masters of painting like Manfredi, Dufy, or Guido Reni, and sculpture like Rodin.

 So check out these other cultural activities!